 Different industries have their own terms, abbreviations and acronyms.
 These may well make perfect sense to those within those industries, but can confuse and baffle those without.
-PSPs (sorry, Print Service Providers) know that C1S refers to “Coated One Sided” paper, which is used in the production of postcards, covers and fliers.
+PSPs (sorry, Print Service Providers) know that C1S refers to “Coated One Sided” paper, which is used in the production of postcards, covers and flyers.
 For many, CGI is seen mainly in films as it refers to Computer Generated Imagery.
 However, CGI is also used by web developers when building certain pages such as email forms, gated content or guest books.
 They refer to a “Common Gateway Interface”, so don’t ask a web developer for some CGI and expect to see impressively rendered film footage.

-Just because you know what are talking about doesn’t mean someone else will.
+Just because you know what you are talking about doesn’t mean someone else will.
 That might cause a problem, especially when discussing marketing, PR (we’re all comfortable with that one, yes?) and digital strategy.
 This happened within our own agency when the social team got tangled up with the PESO model.

 What is PESO?

 Well, as an acronym, PESO explains an integrated approach to public relations across four distinct categories: Paid, Earned, Shared and Owned.
 It is credited to Gini Dietrich who created it in her 2014 book: ‘Spin Sucks: Communication and Reputation Management in the Digital Age’.